Air Force Office of Special Investigations: Operations

-The Air Force and Space Force is now countering a global security threat to information systems.
-OSI's role in support of Information Operations recognizes future threats to the Air Force and Space Force, and its response to these threats will occur in cyberspace.
+The Air Force and Space Force counters global security threat to information systems by recognizing future threats to the Air Force and Space Force and how to respond to these threats in cyberspace.
 OSI's support to information operations comes in many forms.
 OSI's computer crime investigators provide rapid worldwide response to intrusions into Air Force and Space Force systems.